NIL for the Semiconductor Market

 - We are not keeping up with Moore’s Law, meaning while the cost of lithography rises, our ability to scale cannot match the trends established for the last 25 years.

-A J-FIL technology that can directly image the pattern of interest without additional processing extends the semiconductor roadmap, substantially reduces cost and eliminates the stringent design rule restrictions present for many leading edge device architectures.
+A NIL technology that can directly image the pattern of interest without additional processing extends the semiconductor roadmap, substantially reduces cost and eliminates the stringent design rule restrictions present for many leading edge device architectures.

-In addition, J-FIL masks can be purchased from commercial mask makers such as Dai Nippon Printing, which use their existing photomask manufacturing lines to produce imprint masks.
+In addition, NIL masks can be purchased from commercial mask makers such as Dai Nippon Printing, which use their existing photomask manufacturing lines to produce imprint masks.
 Canon Nanotechnologies is cooperating with manufacturers of mask and template writing tools, repair and inspection tools, and mask blank materials producers to help insure the reliability of the imprint mask supply chain.